Use this 2-question checklist to find out.

 2) A dedicated place from intrusion that's not a bathroom.

 Pumping in a bathroom is neither sanitary nor private.
 The law establishes the minimum requirements, but companies that offer lactation spaces designed to foster a positive and productive breastfeeding environment report higher levels of employee efficiency, retention, and loyalty.

 Save time and money by installing these features in your lactation space from the start.

-Lactation experts agree that these additional features are essential to providing a productive and supportive nursing room for breastfeeding employees:
+Lactation experts agree that these additional features are essential to providing a productive and supportive environment for breastfeeding employees: